jamesbwang/LA_Hacks_2019/README.md

 Garb represents images using a base-64 encoded string, and as such, the API takes a long time to process this data.
 Compression of this base-64 data into a more condensed format would speed up runtime considerably.
 Also, integration of the Natural Language Processing API into the system itself would speed up software further.

+### Development with Garb

+Garb requires [Node 10.15.3](https://nodejs.org/en/download/current/).
+After cloning the repository into the working directly, use the following _npm_ commands:

+'''
+>npm install
+>npm start
+'''

+The development server should kick off with no problems.

 ### Credits

 Garb was developed by [Gideon Tong](https://github.com/gideontong), [Daisy Chen](https://github.com/Justawayx), [Nora Zhou](https://github.com/Nonus99), and [James Wang](https://github.com/jamesbwang) for LA Hacks 2019.
 Garb was submitted for the best sustainability hack, and the best use of the Google Cloud API.